jeffreykegler/old_kollos/notes/design/precedenced.md

 ```
 For example, if the precedence ran from
 `loosest == 0` to `tightest == 4`,
-we would all the rules
+we would add the BNF rules
 ```
     exp[0] ::= exp[1]
     exp[1] ::= exp[2]